Where growth usually breaks in Post-acquisition tech

 Signals it's time to bring in a fractional CMO

-A fractional CMO is the right move when the company needs senior marketing leadership now but does not yet need, cannot hire, or should not rush a permanent CMO.
+A fractional CMO is the right move when the company needs experienced marketing leadership now but does not yet need, cannot hire, or should not rush a permanent CMO.
 Post-acquisition is exactly that kind of moment.

 -

-The CEO is mediating marketing decisions: If every positioning, agency, budget, or campaign decision climbs to the CEO, the company lacks a marketing operating owner.
+The CEO is mediating marketing decisions: If every positioning, agency, budget, or campaign decision climbs to the CEO, the company lacks a marketing owner.

 -